Bad for dog to walk through door before me?

 So while it's not a bad idea to keep your dog from bolting through the door, if just for the sake of his own safety (not to mention the wear and tear it'll save on your arm!), it has nothing to do with showing him that you're alpha.
 Dogs simply don't think that way.

-Lee Charles Kelley is a best-selling novelist and long-time dog trainer in New York City.Read more about Lee Charles Kelley in the DogTime expert center...
+Lee Charles Kelley is a best-selling mystery novelist and dog trainer in NYC.
+He's been training dogs in the New York City area for over 25 years.Read more about Lee Charles Kelley in the DogTime expert center...

 latest news & articles